harshchaudhary31/expensesmanager/README.md

 **Description**

-A simple command-line application to track and manage expenses.
+A simple GUI application to track and manage expenses.
 Users can add expenses, view their expense history, and save data for future use.

 ---